Lahma712/A--search-algorithm/README.md

 <img src="https://media.giphy.com/media/h9PdmF5V5LHIpvKEHh/giphy.gif" width = 400/>

--By increasing the <i>heuristic weight</i>, the algorithm prioritizes nodes that are closer to the goal node.
+- By increasing the <i>heuristic weight</i>, the algorithm prioritizes nodes that are closer to the goal node.
 Effectively, the algorithm will spend less time exploring other directions which will result in a shorter runtime, however it may not find the shortest path that exists.
 This behaviour will usually become increasingly apparent as you set the <i>heuristic weight >1</i>.